 - Get a seasonal job: Living off the grid in Alaska is not always cheap.
 Sometimes, materials and equipment that are usually cheap in other states can be more expensive in Alaska.
 If you need money or don’t want to get stranded without it, you can get a seasonal job and earn some cash.
 It’s pretty easy to find a seasonal job in Alaska, thanks to their thriving tourism industry that lasts for 5 months.
 That leaves you the rest of the year to relax and enjoy your off grid living in Alaska.

 As you can see, living off the grid in Alaska can be a challenge, but it’s worth it.
 Despite the cold climate and potential expenses, Alaska truly opens the off-the-gird possibilities for you.
 You should really give it a try!

 Naturally, there are other places in the USA and the world that you may consider.
 I prepared several articles that can assist with this decision.
-You can check the best places to live off the grid in the USA, as well as the best places to live off the grid in Canada.
-Don’t want to limit your options by the North America?
+You can check the best places to live off the grid in the USA and the best places to live off the grid in Canada, as well as the guide to off grid living in the UK and off grid living in Australia.
+Don’t want to limit your options by the North America, UK and Australia?
 Read about the best places in the world to live off the grid, and also my guide to off-grid communities around the world.

 As you can see, the world is open to an off-the-grid lifestyle.
 Dare to dream and to make your first step toward your freedom!